 mgt and the data plane interfaces.
 The management interface manages the

-ssh access and so on.
-The data plane interfaces bond the VNFs to DPDK to ensure high availability (VNFs bond the data plane interfaces using the DPDK library).
-The image also has two redundant provider networks.
+ssh access, and so on.
+The data plane interfaces bond the VNFs to DPDK to ensure high availability, as VNFs bond the data plane interfaces using the DPDK library.
+The image also has two provider networks for redundancy.
 The Compute node has two regular NICs bonded together and shared between the VNF management and the Red Hat OpenStack Platform API management.

-The image shows a VNF that leverages DPDK at an application level and has access to SR-IOV VF/PFs, together for better availability or performance (depending on the fabric configuration).
-DPDK improves performance, while the VF/PF DPDK bonds provide support for failover (availability).
-The VNF vendor must ensure their DPDK PMD driver supports the SR-IOV card that is being exposed as a VF/PF.
-The management network uses OVS so the VNF sees a “mgmt” network device using the standard virtIO drivers.
-Operators can use that device to initially connect to the VNF and ensure that their DPDK application bonds properly the two VF/PFs.
+The image shows a VNF that uses DPDK at an application level, and has access to SR-IOV virtual functions (VFs) and physical functions (PFs), for better availability or performance, depending on the fabric configuration.
+DPDK improves performance, while the VF/PF DPDK bonds provide support for failover, and high availability.
+The VNF vendor must ensure that the DPDK poll mode driver (PMD) supports the SR-IOV card that is being exposed as a VF/PF.
+The management network uses OVS, therefore the VNF sees a mgmt network device using the standard virtIO drivers.
+You can use that device to initially connect to the VNF, and ensure that the DPDK application bonds the two VF/PFs.

-The following image shows the topology for SR-IOV without HCI for the NFV use case.
-It consists of Compute and Controller nodes with 1 Gbps NICs, and the Director node.
+Observe the topology for SR-IOV without hyper-converged infrastructure (HCI) for NFV in the image below.
+It consists of compute and controller nodes with 1 Gbps NICs, and the director node.